mortolian/mortolian/README.md

 - The RSYNC automation project `python-rsync-backup` is now available in version 2.
 Vesion 1 is still available but considered EOL.
 - I added a new repo `iac-ansible`.
 This has all the information and sample code I use to work with RedHat Ansible.
 - I am refactoring my own portfolio at the moment, created using Next.JS and React.JS. https://gideon.dev.
-(No repo on here, but I invite you to visit the site.)
+(No repo on Github, but I invite you to visit the site.)

 ---